 No. 1 King John's Castle King John's Castle is a 13th-century castle located on King's Island in Limerick, Ireland, next to the River Shannon.
 Although the site dates back to 922 when the Vikings lived on the Island, the castle itself was built on the orders of King John in 1200.
 One of the best preserved...
 Continue Reading →

-The University of Limerick (UL) is a university in Limerick, Ireland.
-Founded in 1972 as the National Institute for Higher Education, Limerick, it became a university in 1989 in accordance with the University of Limerick Act 1989.It was the first university established since the 1922 founding of the Republic of Ireland.
+The University of Limerick (UL) is a university in Limerick, Ireland was founded in 1972 as the National Institute for Higher Education, Limerick.
+In 1989, it became a university in accordance with the University of Limerick Act 1989.It was the first university established since the 1922 founding of the Republic of Ireland.
 With close to...
 Continue Reading →